 The North Fork Shenandoah River presents river floating.
 Outfitters are situated in town to help you accomplish the goal.

 Since Strasburg is the antique capital of Virginia, perusing for them comes natural.
-Visit the Strasburg Emporium, an agglomeration of antiques under one roof, as well as numerous other shops in town.
+Visit the Strasburg Emporium, a true treasure trove of antiques under one roof, as well as numerous other shops in town.

 WINCHESTER